 • Allows any appropriate Standing Orders treatment until cardiac or respiratory arrest or agonal breathing occurs.

 NOTE: EMS operates on a DNR status.
 A Living Will is not a DNR.
 A Living Will is for a long-term scenario.

-Health Care Power of Attorney cannot revoke a DNR.
 Call MCP for any clarification.